Skip to content

 What the FDA requires: must have less than 0.5 grams of trans fats per serving

 There are so many products with this claim on the front of the package but the ingredient list quickly reveals the truth.
-In an effort to stay under this 0.5g/serving level, the manufacturer will simply manipulate the serving size.
+To stay under this 0.5g/serving level, the manufacturer will simply manipulate the serving size.

 For example in a common margarine spread, the label claims trans-fat free yet partially hydrogenated soybean oil clearly appears on the label.
 The manufacturer can do this as long as it is below 0.5g/serving.
 In other words, this claim is technically false but because of the labeling guidelines, they are able to put the claim on the label.

-This is really where super label reading skills come into play.
+This is really where superb label reading skills come into play.
 You cannot merely look at the front of a package and know what is inside or be lured by health claims.

 What it Usually Means: Contains artificial sweeteners or high natural sugar content